 The cheapest day to fly to Manila is usually Wednesday.
 At the moment, Monday is the most expensive.

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the morning when visiting Manila.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+Generally the prices will increase for flights at noon as these tend to have higher demand.

 Most Asian capitals are unfairly dismissed as being chaotic, over-populated and beleaguered with traffic.
 Although this may ring true for Manila, especially at first glance, scratch beneath its surface and discover the irresistible energy and benevolent locals that keep tourists coming back for more.